DeepD99/NL2SQL-ChatBot/README.md

 ### Running-the-application

 1. **Running the application**
-   To run the project, run the the .ipynb file, this file will start streamlit and launch the chatbot
+   To run the project, go to the file titled 'Run', assign it the file extension .ipynb, this file will start streamlit and launch the chatbot